 If you need help editing your personal page, please ask the web editor at your department or office.

 Displaying a photo adds to the visitors impression or your page, and you.
 If you wish to change your profile picture, you can do so yourself.
 Find out how in the manual Upload a new photo on your personal page.
 The manual includes recommendations for cropping the image to the correct proportions.

 You can also add a link to a high-resolution press photo in the University's image database, Mediabanken.
 Do so through the field Press photo.
 Add a link by right-clicking the photo in Mediabanken and choose "kopiera länkadress" (copy address to link).

 To do so, a high-resolution photo must be available as an external image in the media bank.
-If Inhousebyrån has taken a portrait photo, they can assist you in adding it.
+If Inhousebyrån has taken a portrait photo, they can assist you in adding it (order a portrait photography from Inhousebyrån here).
 If you are ordering a portrait photography from Inhousebyrån, please remember to note if you wish to use the photo as a press photo.
 If you need to make a press photo taken by someone else than Inhousebyrån, please contact Servicedesk.

 Contact details, appointments and Orcid

 Your personal page shows your contact details, your job title and the department/office that you are employed at, or affiliated with, and your visiting address.
 The information is retrieved from the system Personaladministration and is managed by your departments/units directory coordinator.